GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 ![](Texture_analysis_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-The following code presents the ROC curves and AUC’s obtained for each category of sedimentary abrasion using the LDA model.
-Individual AUC values of fresh surfaces and neocortex were outstanding (respective values of 0.9 and 0.98).
-Individual AUC values of the different times of exposure varied from being fair in the case of one (0.71) and ten (0.74) hours of exposure, to being poor in the case of five hours (0.62) of exposure.
+The following figure presents the ROC curves and AUCs obtained for each category of sedimentary abrasion using the LDA model.
+Individual AUC values for fresh surfaces and neocortex were outstanding (respective values of 0.9 and 0.98).
+Individual AUC values for the different exposure times varied from fair for one (0.71) and ten (0.74) hours of exposure to poor for five hours (0.62) of exposure.
+The confusion matrix provides insight into the sources and directionality of the confusions.
+As exposure time increased, the number of photographs identified as fresh diminished, with a minimum portion (1.66) being identified as fresh after ten hours of rounding.
+Likewise, a small portion of photographs of the materials after ten hours of rounding started to resemble the photos of neocortex (11.91).
+The confusion matrix reinforces previous observations through exploratory visual analysis and direct examination of the photographs that sedimentary abrasion does not develop evenly, as some surfaces from the same flake develop abrasion faster than others.
+Nevertheless, we found a clear directionality (as sedimentary abrasion increased, the number of photographs identified as fresh decreased).
+Additional training of an LDA model on values from the first five PCs (99% of the variance) showed little changes in general precision (0.464) or general AUC (0.817) compared to the LDA model trained with all non-perfectly collinear variables.

 ``` r
 #### Confusion matrix ####